affederaffe/CustomPlatforms/README.md

 5. When you are finished, select the root object you attached the "Custom Platform" component to.
 In the inspector, click "Export".
 Navigate to your CustomPlatforms folder, and press save.

-6. Share your custom platform with other players by uploading the Platforms' .zip file
+6. Share your custom platform with other players by uploading the Platforms' .plat file

 ## Hall of Fame (Credits for major rework contributions)
 #### AkaRaiden - (The QA Department, Beta Tester, Tome of Wisdom)